JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

 ![](12-12-17_6-54-32%C2%A0PM.png)

 "You bit me, you turned me.
-Which is one thing, but it turns out I'm pregnant."
+Which is one thing, but what's more important is it turns out I'm pregnant."

 "Oh my!
 Congradutation!"
-Lilith stood and came near Sara.
-"I had no idea, but"
+Lilith put her hands to her face.
+"I had no idea," stood and came near Sara,

 ![](12-12-17_6-53-52%C2%A0PM.png)

-"the bite is a gift.
+"but the bite is a gift.
 And I could sense that you wanted it."

 ![](12-12-17_6-53-20%C2%A0PM.png)

-Sara's stomach churned with her conflicting mixure emotions, and knew she was about to lose the fight with her guts.
-"I'm going to be sick, do you even toilet?"
+Sara's stomach churned with her conflicting mixure emotions, and moan when she knew she was about to lose the fight with her guts.
+"I'm going to be sick, do you even have a toilet?"

 "Yes, that way."
 Lilith pointed.